wp-plugins/super-socializer/readme.txt

 5. **Facebook Commenting**: Facebook commenting in action

 == Changelog ==
+= 3.4.0 =
+* Added Social Counters (Facebook like, Twitter Tweet, Google +1 etc)
+* Updated StumbleUpon sharing icon
+* Added FAQ section at "Social Sharing" page
+* CSS improvements
+* Added hook "do_action('the_champ_user_successfully_created', $userId, $userdata)" after user creation
+* Added hook "apply_filters('the_champ_bypass_sharing', $post, $content)" before rendering sharing interface
+* Added option to specify background color of the vertical sharing bar
+* Added option to use bit.ly url shortening sevice in sharing
+* Added option to specify username in Twitter sharing
+* Bugfix: If used any other language than English in the FB comment title, undefined characters were being displayed at front end

 = 2.9.0 =
 * Facebook commenting is now responsive
 * Sharing interfaces are now responsive